 In Greek cuisine cabbage is often used to make the classic, rustic Greek dish of lahanodolmades, or cabbage rolls.
-There are many ways to make cabbage rolls, including a version served with an avgolemono sauce (you can find that recipe here) and this way: lahanodolmades or cabbage rolls with tomato.
+There are many ways to make cabbage rolls, including a version served with an avgolemono sauce, and this way: lahanodolmades or cabbage rolls with tomato.
 Delicious either way you roll them!

 What type of cabbage is used in cabbage rolls?

 You can make cabbage rolls with many forms of cabbage.
 In this recipe we used your regular, run of the mill, head of green cabbage.
 This tends to be readily available, and inexpensive.
 We have also used savoy cabbage to make these cabbage rolls and to make our cabbage rolls with egg lemon sauce.
 Napa cabbage would also work well for these cabbage rolls with tomato.

 Is cabbage good for you?

 It certainly is!
 Cabbage is a very healthy vegetable, and all varieties will provide you with Vitamin C, potassium, fiber and very few calories.
 You can read some more about the nutritional benefits of cabbage here.

 Cabbage rolls are one of those recipes that exist in so many cuisines.
 You will find them in Polish kitchens, Italian homes, Jewish cooking and Croatian dinners, and more.
 They go by different names, and in Greek they are called lahanodolmades: lahano means cabbage.